ahmed-ateya1/E-Commerce/README.md

 - Includes repositories, database context, and migrations.

 ---

 ## API Documentation
 - API documentation is available via Swagger at `/swagger`.

 ---

-## Contributing
-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Open a pull request.

----